 Establishing a Policy

-Whether you homeschool one student, tutor several, or teach creative writing or English classes, it’s wise to establish and distribute a policy on plagiarism.
+Whether you homeschool one high schooler, tutor several teens together, or teach creative writing or English classes, it’s wise to establish and distribute a policy on plagiarism.
 Here’s an example:

 Reinforcing the Rules